google/zetasql/docs/date_functions.md

 -- This works because elements on both sides match.
 SELECT PARSE_DATE('%A %b %e %Y', 'Thursday Dec 25 2008')

--- This doesn't work because the year element is in different locations.
+-- This produces an error because the year element is in different locations.
 SELECT PARSE_DATE('%Y %A %b %e', 'Thursday Dec 25 2008')

--- This doesn't work because one of the year elements is missing.
+-- This produces an error because one of the year elements is missing.
 SELECT PARSE_DATE('%A %b %e', 'Thursday Dec 25 2008')

 -- This works because %F can find all matching elements in date_string.